 "I'm a mother of two children with autism.
 As a family, we have had many triumphs and challenges throughout our journey here in Nova Scotia," she said.
 "Having my two children receive treatment with EIBI, HSNS, to name a few service providers, wasn't always easy.
 I can now say the autistic community is being heard and it's a privilege to collaborate with HSNS, NSH/IWK, ANS, and many other wonderful service providers in the province.
-We are creating new services for the preschool autism community and, I can tell you through experience, will make a difference in your journey.
-Collaborating alongside these service providers has been inspiring.
-I'm excited to be part of this ongoing project and to share ideas and come up with new opportunities for PPAS.
-I truly believe this will have a positive impact on the autism community going forward."
+We are creating new services for the preschool autism community and, I can tell you through experience, will make a difference "This idea of providing a continuum of care and an integration of services to families has been the backbone of the QuickStart Program," said ANS QuickStart Director, Jamie-Lynn Black.
+"HSNS has strongly supported this by the collaboration from director level to the ground level.
+Autism Nova Scotia and HSNS have evolved together, and the ongoing partnership allows us to continue to build on one another's programs and services."